-Mount Carmel President and CEO, Ed Lamb, adding, at the time an investigation ensued, “We are sorry for this tragedy, and we will continue to investigate how we responded to this report and whether there is any other information that should have led us to investigate sooner into Dr. Husel’s practices.”
+Mount Carmel President and CEO, Ed Lamb, added at the time an investigation ensued, “We are sorry for this tragedy, and we will continue to investigate how we responded to this report and whether there is any other information that should have led us to investigate sooner into Dr. Husel’s practices.”

 Registered nurse, Tyler Rudman, and pharmacist, Talon Schroyer, were named along with Husel in a civil lawsuit filed against the hospital.
 It accuses the hospital, Husel, Schroyer, and Rudman of battery, medical negligence, negligence, wrongful death and in particular, Mount Carmel West, of negligence in its supervision of Husel.
 Roughly twenty hospital employees in total have been placed on paid leave as a result of the investigation.
 Those employees have not all been named nor their respective roles in patient care.

 Lamb says that the hospital works with families to help dying patients: “We believe in helping patients near death die peacefully,” he said, adding, “the actions instigated by (Husel) were unacceptable” and “have brought shock and hurt to our organization.”

 Husel graduated from Ohio University College of Osteopathic Medicine and completed his internship and residency at the Cleveland Clinic Hospital and his fellowship at the Cleveland Clinic Hospital in critical care.
 The Cleveland Clinic said it’s found no inappropriate prescribing history while he worked there from 2008 until 2013.